danielsaidi/StoreKitPlus/README.md

 ## About StoreKitPlus

-StoreKitPlus adds extra functionality for working with the StoreKit 2 framework, like extensions, new utilites, services etc.
+StoreKitPlus adds extra functionality for working with StoreKit 2, like extensions, observable state, store services, etc.